 We received FDA approval on January 14, 2015 for vBloc Therapy, delivered via the Maestro Rechargeable System, for the treatment of adult patients with obesity who have a Body Mass Index (BMI) of at least 40 to 45 kg/m2, or a BMI of at least 35 to 39.9 kg/m2 with a related health condition such as high blood pressure or high cholesterol levels, and who have tried to lose weight in a supervised weight management program and failed within the past five years.
-We have begun a controlled commercial launch at select bariatric centers of excellence in the United States and anticipate having the first commercial sale within the United States in 2015.
+We have begun a controlled commercial launch at select bariatric centers of excellence in the United States and had our first commercial sales within the United States during the three months ended June 30, 2015.
 We hired a Chief Commercial Officer in November 2014 to oversee the commercialization process and have started to build a sales force in the United States that will call directly on key opinion leaders and bariatric surgeons at commercially-driven bariatric centers of excellence that meet our certification criteria.
-The direct sales force will be supported by field technical managers who provide training, technical and other support services to our customers.
-As announced on April 30, 2015, 30 centers have been certified and 40 surgeons were trained in implanting and administering vBloc Therapy, exceeding our goal of training 20-25 vBloc Therapy centers and surgeons by the end of 2015.
+The direct sales force is supported by field technical managers who provide training, technical and other support services to our customers.
+As of August 6, 2015, 51 centers have been certified and 77 surgeons have been trained in implanting and administering vBloc Therapy, exceeding our goal of training 20-25 vBloc Therapy centers and surgeons by the end of 2015.
 To date, we have relied on, and anticipate that we will continue to rely on, third-party manufacturers and suppliers for the production of our Maestro Rechargeable System.